Aashi24/shreyakr-portfolio/final_project_shreya.md

 - Common things that are a huge cause of plastic pollution

 -- Tooth brushes, plastic bags, sneakers, cigarettes

+- The Universe is infinite why can't we trash our plastic there and rid the earth of it?

+-- Not unless we have 33 Gazzillion Dollars lying around!

+- These are the only plausible alternatives and the change begins with us!

 - Call to action : Initiatives people can take or partake in
 ## Understanding my audience :